sunaku/glove80-keymaps/README.md

 This is [my Glove80] keymap featuring the [Enthium] and [Engram] layouts with [Miryoku]-style layers and [home row mods].
-Other layouts (**QWERTY**, Dvorak, Colemak/DH, etc.) are also provided to ease your transition to the full glory.
+Other layouts (**QWERTY**, Dvorak, Colemak/DH, etc.) and pinky shifts are also provided to ease your transition.

 ![Photograph of my Glove80 with Enthium layout and per-key RGB illumination.]( README/base-layer-photograph-Enthium.webp )